aurelienpierre/wp-photographers-galleries/readme.txt

 = Carousel =

 **Photographers galleries** has a fixed-height carousel which takes by default 100 % of the container width and 92 % of the viewport height
 (99 % if captions are not displayed).
-It uses the native scollbars of the browser to ensure compatibility with every device, mobile or desktop.
+It uses the native browser scrolling, supporting horizontal scrolling (touchpad and mouse wheel), swiping gestures (touch screens), click/tap on the next/previous buttons, as well as keyboard arrow keys (left and right).

 The pictures are fitted to the same height so the layout is flawless and continuous, perfect to display a serie or a portfolio.
 Every carousel instance on a same page can have its own style.
 This carousel was inspired by [Format](https://format.com/themes#horizon).